Skip to cookie consent Skip to main content

 Severe muscle pain after workouts

 Delayed onset muscle soreness (DOMS) describes a debilitating type of soreness that might make you question whether to see a doctor.
-You don’t typically need to, assures Granito, but you should rest.
+You don’t typically need to, but try to rest.
 This type of soreness will only get slightly better with activity.

-DOMS develops about two days after you’ve exercised too intensely.
-With DOMS come extremely painful muscles that feel very different from normal, aching muscle soreness.
+DOMS develops about 2 days after you’ve exercised too intensely.
+With DOMS comes extremely painful muscles that feel very different from normal, aching muscle soreness.

-He explains that the pain, stiffness and limited function is your body’s protective mechanism.
+The pain, stiffness, and limited function is your body’s protective mechanism.
 These feelings naturally help prevent your muscles from doing anything that could progress to more serious and potentially life-threatening conditions, such as rhabdomyolysis or compartment syndromes.
-In the meantime, resting, icing and taking over-the-counter pain relievers should help.
+In the meantime, resting, icing, and taking over-the-counter pain relievers can help.

 Wise words for when your body aches after working out

 Wherever you are in your fitness journey, workout pain can keep you from moving forward.
-Granito points out the most important things you can do to ease pain after a workout and prevent future injury:
+The most important things you can do to ease pain after a workout and prevent future injury are:

-• Build rest into your workout plan: “You need to have cyclical, built-in periods of time where you can let your muscles, bones, joints or whatever you've stressed recover,” says Granito.
-“Otherwise, that stress can turn into injury.”
+• Build rest into your workout plan: Establish cyclical, built-in periods of time when you can let your muscles, bones, or joints recover.

-• Listen to your body: “You should pay attention to what your body is telling you and adjust your movement accordingly,” Granito encourages.
+• Listen to your body: Pay attention to what your body is telling you and adjust your movement accordingly.
 If an exercise hurts, don’t do it.
-If soreness, discomfort or pain doesn’t get better with rest and conservative treatment, it’s time to see a doctor.
+If soreness, discomfort, or pain doesn’t get better with rest and conservative treatment, it’s time to see a doctor.

 •